MarlyKhoury/AutoGo/README.md

 <img src="./readme/title2.svg" id='philosophy'/>

-> AutoGo is a carpooling app built to help people share rides.
-AutoGo is built on the principle of less cars, less costs and less pollution.
-Indeed, AutoGo encourages users to carpool, meet new people and share the cost all while staying comfortable and safe.
-So the next time you find yourself needing a ride, or wanting to share your ride cost with others, get on AutoGo.
+> AutoGo is a carpooling app built to help people share rides and split costs.
 >
-> There are 2 options that AutoGo provides: Create a ride and Book a ride.
+> AutoGo is built on the principle of less cars, less costs and less pollution.
+Indeed, AutoGo encourages users to carpool, meet new people and share the cost all while staying comfortable and safe.
+So the next time you find yourself needing a ride, or wanting to share your ride costs with others, get on AutoGo.

 ### User Stories
 - As a user, I want to quickly find and book a ride, so that I can reach my destination early.
 - As a user, I want to find other people going to the same destination as mine, so that we can split the cost between us.
-- As a user, I want to specify the gender of the people I’m going to share my ride with, so that I feel more comfortable.
+- As a user, I want to specify the gender of the people I’m going to share my ride with, so that I feel more comfortable and safe.

 <br><br>